Karma-Yogi-Rahil/Deep_Learning_Projects/Skin Cancer Detection/README.md

 2. Malignant

 In this Notebook I will try to detect 2 different classes of moles using Convolution Neural Network with keras tensorflow in backend and then analyse the result to see how the model can be useful in practical scenario.

+You can Download the dataset at [kaggle](https://www.kaggle.com/fanconic/skin-cancer-malignant-vs-benign)

+## Requirements
+***

+To run the notebook You will need
+> Tensorflow